 Uganda has few formal trade barriers, though bureaucratic inefficiencies, high transport costs, corruption, and an influx of counterfeit consumer products increase costs for foreign businesses.
-The URA imposes an environmental levy on vehicles older than eight years, and, in 2018, the government enacted a ban on importing cars older than 15 years from date of manufacture.
+The URA imposes an environmental levy on vehicles older than eight years and in 2018 the government enacted a ban on importing cars older than 15 years from date of manufacture.
 In recent years, Uganda has phased out import bans on beer, soda, batteries, and cigarettes.
-Importing beef, chicken, and dairy products into Uganda involves lengthy paperwork and slow processing—essentially de-facto ban on the import of these products into Uganda.
+Importing beef, chicken, and dairy products into Uganda involves lengthy paperwork and slow processing— representing essentially a de-facto ban on the import of these products.
 In addition, Uganda has tariffs on basic foodstuffs like flour, sugar, and food-grade oils.
 For detailed information on Uganda’s tariff schedule, please go to: World Trade Organization - Uganda and the WTO.